SumoLogic/sumologic-documentation/docs/contributing/markdown-cheat-sheet.md

 ## Lists

 You can mix ordered (or numbered) and unordered (or bulleted) lists together.
 Use extra lines and tabs (or 2 spaces) to move content under these bullets, including other bullets, paragraphs, images, and more.
 Be careful of tabbing over too far.
 A third tab will automatically render as code.

 ### Numbered Lists

 Always start with `1.` for numbered, ordered lists.
-The generator will automatically number the list correctly when building the site:
+The generator will automatically number the list correctly when building the site.
+This can be helpful when you need to add or change the order of instructions (no need to edit every number).

 ```markdown title="Markdown Ordered List"
 1. First ordered list item.